WardF/tiny-ci/README.md

 > $ vagrant up dash

 This will create a dashboard which may be accessed at http://10.1.2.10/CDash.

+### Default Credentials

+By default, the dashboard VM is on a local private network and is not exposed to the outside world.
+As a result, there should not be a security issue.

+* Username: `admin@localhost`
+* Password: `cdash`

+> Note that if you change the credentials (or, in fact, any settings of the project) you need to run the script `export_mysql.sh` on the `dash` VM to create a new default database file.
+This file lives in `/home/vagrant`.

 2. Create Continuous-Integration instances: